Nicky-Nice-Games/ggk-backend/README.md

 - This is the API service for the game (Unity) and the webstie to get the data or get other information that is needed to function

+# IMPORTANT NOTE
+- All time format will be stored as HH:mm:SS (Until I'm figure out how to store with milisecond)

 # Unity Functionality

 ## Game Loging Service